 When our society no longer needs to navigate this inequity, in fulfillment of ABC’s mission, we will dissolve.

 Through community-centered programs, consulting, and action-oriented research, ABC addresses issues accessing capital, networks, and knowledge.
-ABC partners with people of color — with an emphasis on the communities and people identifying as Black, Latinx, and Indigenous— to connect them with resources and leverage the economic value of their cultural capital to improve their quality of life.
+ABC partners with people of color — with an emphasis on the communities and people identifying as Black, Latine, and Indigenous— to connect them with resources and leverage the economic value of their cultural capital to improve their quality of life.

 ABC’s practice and theory are action-oriented and geared toward addressing the key issues of the communities we serve.